 sunid.
 SCOP(e) unique identifier.
 This is simply a number that may be used to reference any entry in the SCOP(e) hierarchy, from root to leaves (Fold, Superfamily, Family, etc.).

 sid.
 Stable domain identifier.
-A 7-character sid consists of "d" followed by the 4-character PDB ID of the file of origin, the PDB chain ID ("_" if none, "." if multiple as is the case in genetic domains), and a single-digit integer if needed to specify the domain uniquely ("_" if not).
+A 7-character sid consists of "d" followed by the 4-character PDB ID of the file of origin, the PDB chain ID ('_' if none, '.' if multiple as is the case in genetic domains), and a single character (usually an integer) if needed to specify the domain uniquely ('_' if not).
+Sids are currently all lower case, even when the chain letter is upper case.
 Example sids include d4akea1, d9hvpa_, and d1cph.1.

 A history of changes between all consecutive SCOP(e) releases is available under the Stats & History tab, and a history of changes to each individual entry is shown at the bottom of the page describing that entry.

-The primary sources of Astral documention are the three references cited above and listed under the References tab.
-The Astral compendium is a collection of software and databases, partially derived from SCOP that aid research into protein structure and evolution.
-ASTRAL provides sequences and coordinate files for all SCOP domains, as well as sequences for all PDB chains that are classified in SCOP.
+The primary sources of Astral documention are the three references cited above and listed on the Help > References page.
+The Astral compendium is a collection of software and databases, partially derived from SCOP(e), that aid research into protein structure and evolution.
+Astral provides sequences and coordinate files for all SCOP(e) domains, as well as sequences for all PDB chains that are classified in SCOP(e).
 Chemically modified amino acids are translated back to the original sequence, and sequences are curated to eliminate errors resulting from the automated parsing of PDB files.
-Because the majority of sequences in the PDBare very similar to others, Astral provides representative subsets of proteins that span the set of classified protein structures or domains while alleviating bias toward wellstudied proteins.
+Because the majority of sequences in the PDB are very similar to others, Astral provides representative subsets of proteins that span the set of classified protein structures or domains while alleviating bias toward well-studied proteins.
 The highest quality representative in each subset is chosen using AEROSPACI scores, which provide a numeric estimate of the quality and precision of crystallographically determined structures.

 The figure below, taken from the 2004 NAR paper, gives a brief overview of how Astral is created.
 New releases of Astral are derived from SCOPe domain definitions.

-Documentation describing more recent updates (since the 2004 paper) can be found in the release notes, which are linked under the Astral tab.
+Documentation describing more recent updates (since the 2004 paper) can be found in the release notes, which are linked from the Downloads > Astral Sequences & Subsets page.

 The website search bar at the top of each page supports keyword search, as well as searches by a number of different SCOP(e) identifiers.